• Skip to main content

 Cook for 15 minutes, as this will brown the outside of the roast.
 After 15 minutes, reduce the oven temperature to 325 degrees.
 Plan for your roast to cook for 15 minutes per pound.

 Cook your roast to 5 to 10 degrees less than you want your final temperature.
 Remove from oven, tightly cover in foil, and let your roast rest.
 This step is extremely important, as it continues to cook the roast and seals in the juices.
-Let it rest 15 to 20 minutes.
-The temperature will rise 5 to 10 degree during this resting period.
+Let it rest for 15 to 20 minutes.
+The temperature will rise 5 to 10 degrees during this resting period.

 cooked meat covered in foil with thermometer showing